Skip to Main Content Libraries

 • Keep a written list of search terms you use.

 • As you come across useful research or trade articles, use terms they use.
-Specialized terms to their field of research will likely be used that you may not have considered.
+Specialized terms specific to their field of research will likely be used that you may not have considered.

 • Add to the list of search terms to track what you use, what works or what didn't.
 This also helps visualize your search history.